teacupwoozy/ExcelDataCleaningTips/README.md

 `=ISNUMBER(SEARCH("apple",A1))`
 This would search for the word "apple" in cell A1.

+### If statements based on conditions (OR, AND)
+Check if a cell has "this" or "that," then take a particular action.
+If the cells do not, then do something else.
+`=IF(OR(B2=D2,B2>100)B2*D2,FALSE)`
+This checks if B2 and D2 are equal, or if B2 is greater than 100.
+If either of these are true, then the cell will calculate B2xD2, if not it will return false. *(I have not tested this example.)*

+`=IF(AND(B2=D2,B2>100)B2*D2,FALSE)`
+For this example, both conditions would need to be true in order to multiply B2 and D2, otherwise it will return FALSE.

 ### Concatenate
 `=C2&" "&C3'
 This combines the string from C2 and C3 together with a space between.